Opportunities For Law Students

-Law students wishing to apply for an internship should submit a cover letter, resume, official law school transcript, and a legal writing sample (no more than 10 pages), to:
+Applications may be submitted whenever a vacancy is posted.
+Law students should submit a cover letter, resume, official law school transcript, and a legal writing sample (no more than 10 pages).

-General information for student employment opportunities elsewhere in the Department of Justice may be found at: http://www.justice.gov/legal-careers/student-opportunities
+Student employment opportunities for this District, as well as elsewhere in the Department of Justice, may be found at: https://www.justice.gov/legal-careers.

 Due to the sensitive nature of the work performed by the office, candidates selected must consent to a credit check.
 All offers to candidates are conditioned upon successful completion of a required background check which requires disclosure of any drug use, law enforcement and employment records, and financial/credit information (credit history check).